alexshtf/alexshtf.github.io/_posts/2026-03-15-Spectrum-Banded.md

 If we want to be able to train with PyTorch, we first need to make sure we can enjoy fast tridiagonal eigenvalue computation there as well.
 Unfortunately, as of now (PyTorch 2.10), we do _not_ have fast tridiagonal eigenvalue routines in PyTorch, even though tridiagonal and banded matrices do appear in many scientific computing domains.
 So similarly to a [previous post]({% post_url 2026-01-20-Spectrum-Speed %}), we will have to implement a custom autograd function that will forward PyTorch tensors to SciPy routines.

 As a reminder - we need to subclass `torch.autograd.Function` and implement two static methods - `forward` for the computation and `backward` for the back-propagation of derivatives.
 This is exactly where we need eigenvectors, and not only the eigenvalues, as we explained in this previous [post]({% post_url 2026-01-20-Spectrum-Speed %}) in the series.
+As a reminder, for the function $$\lambda_k(\boldsymbol X)$$, the "right kind" of generalized derivative is the matrix $$\boldsymbol q_k \boldsymbol q_k^T$$, where $$\boldsymbol q_k$$ is the corresponding eigenvector.
+When $$\boldsymbol X$$ is tridiagonal, we just need the diagonal and off-diagonal vectors of the $$\boldsymbol q_k \boldsymbol q_k^T$$.

-So below is a function that resembles an almost identical function from that post, but adapted to the tridiagonal case.
-It appears a bit lengthy, but that's primarily because it aims to be efficient, and distinguish between two cases: (a) when we need derivatives, e.g., training, and (b) when we do not need derivatives, e.g., inference.
-So here is our $$k$$-th eigenvalue function:
+So below an autograd function implementing exactly this idea.
+It appears a bit lengthy, but that's primarily because it aims to be efficient, and distinguish between two cases: (a) when we need derivatives, e.g., training, and require an eigenvector, and (b) when we do not need derivatives, e.g., inference, and do _not_ require an eigenvector:

 ```python
 import torch